CS5001-khoury/Handouts/syllabus.md

 Students are expected to keep up with the material as it is released each week, to ask for help when they need it (or when feeling overwhelmed), to complete assignments on time, to actively participate in class discussions, to respect your classmates’ right to learn, and to refrain from disruptive behavior (such as trolling).
 To help students plan, we provide the following weekly cadence for this course:

 * Online Videos and Activities
-  TO BE COMPLETED **BEFORE** weekly lecture/recitation
+  TO BE COMPLETED **BEFORE** weekly activities
+* Weekly Activities
   * Lecture
     This is an activity time in which you will be working on activities with the TA and assignments during this time.
 Activities can be graded along with attendance.
   * Lab
     This is an activity time in which you will be working on activities with the TA and assignments during this time.
 Activities can be graded along with attendance.
   * Weekly Homework
-  Due at the end of the week
+    Due at the end of the module
+  * Quizzes or Exams

 Modules will not open up unless the past module is marked as done, so you will need to make sure to complete all activities in a timely fashion.
 When in doubt, follow the modules - as one module per week.